joostkremers/parsebib/README.md

 `Parsebib` is an Elisp library for reading bibliographic database files.
 It supports both BibTeX / `biblatex` (`.bib`)  files and CSL-JSON (`.json`) files.

 The library provides functions that parse the current buffer.
 They are intended to be used inside a `with-temp-buffer` combined with `insert-file-contents`, but they can also be used in a buffer visiting a bibliography file, of course.

-The bibliographic data is returned as a hash table.
-To parse multiple files, you can either insert them all into one temp buffer, or pass the hash table obtained by parsing the first buffer as an argument when parsing the next buffer.
+Alternatively, the library provides a function `parsebib-parse` that takes a list of files and collects all the bibliographic data in them in.

 The data in the bibliography file can be returned in two ways.
 The first option is for `parsebib` to return the contents of the file accurately.
 This means that the field values as returned by `parsebib` are literally the field values in the file.
-For various reasons, however, this representation is not ideal if you want to present the content of a bibliography file to the user with the aim of selecting one or more entries.
+This is useful if you need the contents of the `.bib` file literally, e.g., because your application provides the user with the option of modifying the data.

-Therefore, the second option is for `parsebib` to return the field values in such a way that they are suitable for display.
+If you just want to display the bibliographic data, however, e.g., to allow a user to select a reference, you may want to represent the data in a way that is closer to what it would look like in a bibliography.
+To make this possible, `parsebib` can return the field values in such a way that they are suitable for display.
 For BibTeX / `biblatex` files, this means that `@String` abbreviations are expanded, cross-references are resolved and TeX markup is prettified or removed.
 For CSL-JSON files, it means that field values that are not strings (notably name and date fields) are converted to strings in a sensible way.

 ## BibTeX / `biblatex` vs. CSL-JSON ##

 Although both are bibliography file formats, there are obviously differences between BibTeX / `biblatex` on the one hand and CSL-JSON on the other.
 The entry types and field names are different, and CSL-JSON does not have something similar to `@String` abbreviations or cross-references.

 Especially relevant for the purpose of this library is that there are differences in the format of the data returned for the two types of files.
-The bibliographic data is returned as a hash table.
+For both formats, the bibliographic data is returned as a hash table.
 In this hash table, each entry is stored under its entry key (which is the `id` field in CSL-JSON) as an alist of `(<field> . <value>)` pairs.
 In BibTeX data, `<field>` is a string and field names are case-insensitive, so you may have `"Author"` or `"author"`, and both may occur in a single `.bib` file.
 Furthermore, `<value>` is always a string.

 In CSL-JSON data, the format of the alist is slightly different: `<field>` is not a string but a symbol and the symbol name is case-sensitive.
 The CSL-JSON standard describes which field names are lower case (most are) and which are upper case (`ISBN`, `DOI`, etc.) Furthermore, the `<value>` part of the alist items may be a string, a number or a vector, though when parsing a `.json` file, you can have `parsebib` convert all values to strings.